Updated information on visiting and use of surgical face masks for hospitals in Lancashire and South CumbriaDate posted: 17th May 2021

-Due to the ongoing risks associated with coronavirus (COVID-19), visiting at hospitals across Lancashire and South Cumbria will remain temporarily suspended.
+Due to the ongoing risks associated with coronavirus (COVID-19), visiting at hospitals across Lancashire and South Cumbria will remain restricted and limited to exceptional circumstances.

 In exceptional circumstances, one visitor (an immediate family member or carer) is permitted to visit if:

 partners of women requiring support through antenatal and scan attendances, induction of labour, during labour, as well as in the postnatal period

 both parents/guardians where the family bubble can be maintained

 patients may be accompanied where appropriate and necessary to assist their communication and/or to meet their health, emotional, religious or spiritual care needs.The latest information for birthing partners accompanying someone in labour is available on the visiting pages of each of the trust websites.
 For this and more detailed local information about visiting, go to: